 The <Ctrl-c> keystroke interrupts a monitoring process.
 Monitor command configurations cannot be saved.
 The commands must be entered for each monitoring session.
-If the maximum limits are configured, the statistical information can be monitored for a maximum of $60 \times 999$ s (approximately 1000 minutes, or 16.6 hours).
+If the maximum limits are configured, the statistical information can be monitored for a maximum of 60×999 s (approximately 1000 minutes, or 16.6 hours).

-The CLI monitor commands are listed in Table 6: CLI Monitor Commands.
-For the command descriptions, see the Command Reference sections of the applicable guides.
+The CLI monitor commands are listed in the following table.
+For the command descriptions, see the command reference sections of the applicable guides.

-Table 6: CLI Monitor Commands
+Table 6: CLI monitor commands